 Here is my Bluehost website uptime:

-With zero downtime in last 178 days is worth a praise.
+With zero downtime in the last 178 days is worth praise.
 The credit goes to their recent server architect improvement.
-Usually, I don’t have high expectations from EIG owned companies, but Bluehost has turned out to be the black swan of EIG owned hosting company.
+Usually, I don’t have high expectations from EIG owned companies, but Bluehost has turned out to be the black swan of EIG owned hosting companies.

 However, you should definitely keep a check on how you are designing your website.
-Especially a lot of WordPress users end up using too many plugins which eventually lead to the server crash.
+Especially a lot of WordPress users end up using too many plugins which eventually leads to server crash.

 How much resources Does Bluehost offer?